AccelByte/matchmaking-function-grpc-plugin-server-go/README.md

 ### Integration Test with AccelByte Gaming Services

-After testing functionality in local development environment, to allow the actual `gRPC client` in AccelByte Gaming Services demo environment to access `gRPC server` in local development environment without requiring a public IP address, we can use [ngrok](https://ngrok.com/).
+After passing functional test in local development environment, you may want to perform integration test with `AccelByte Gaming Services`.
+Here, we are going to expose the `gRPC server` in local development environment to the internet so that it can be called by `AccelByte Gaming Services`.
+To do this without requiring public IP, we can use [ngrok](https://ngrok.com/)

 1. Start the `dependency services` by following the `README.md` in the [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) repository.
+   > :warning: **Make sure to start dependency services with mTLS disabled for now**: It is currently not supported by AccelByte Gaming Services, but it will be enabled later on to improve security.
+If it is enabled, the gRPC client calls without mTLS will be rejected by Envoy proxy.

 2. Start this `gRPC server` sample app by using command below.
    ```shell
    docker-compose up